mavery-seu/learn-python-the-right-way/manuscript/chapter02_Variables_Expressions_and_Statements.md

 <hr>
 <br>

 ## 2.3.
-Variable names and keywords
+Variable Names and Keywords

 **Variable names** can be arbitrarily long.
 They can contain both letters and digits, but they have to begin with a letter or an underscore.
 Although it is legal to use uppercase letters, by convention we don’t.
 If you do, remember that case matters. <mark>Bruce</mark> and <mark>bruce</mark> are different variables.
 <br><br>